“to knowledge self-control, to self-control perseverance, to perseverance godliness.”

 Godliness is living like one who believes in God.

 We are what we read mentally.
 We are what we eat physically.
 We are what we believe and practice spiritually.
 Why read the Word?
 It will do something to our souls and their relationship with God.
-The Word will do something to your character.
-It will do something to your disposition.
+The Word will accomplish something in our character.
+It will do something to our disposition.

 2 Co 3:18, “But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.”

-Does your life have any indication that God is alive and real in your life?
-Do you live your life with an eye on God, trusting Him for whatever may come your way?
+Does your life indicate that God is alive and real in your life?
+Do you live with an eye on God, trusting Him for whatever may come your way?

 Jn 6:63, “It is the Spirit who gives life; the flesh profits nothing.
 The words that I speak to you are spirit, and they are life.”

-A godly person has a reverence, loyalty, and fear of God.
+A godly person has reverence, loyalty, and fear of God.